HAWC Study on the Ultra-High-Energy Gamma-Ray Emissions from the Pulsar Wind Nebula G32.64+0.53: Results

 For the two sources with initially symmetric morphologies, we have also tested a 2D Laplace distribution against the baseline Gaussian model.
 The definitions of these models are presented in Appendix~\ref{sec:specmorph}.

 The results of these model comparison tests are summarized in Table~\ref{tab:source_model}.
 For each test, we report $\Delta\text{BIC}$ relative to the baseline model where all sources have a PL spectrum and a Gaussian morphology.
-By selecting the model with the lowest $\Delta\text{BIC}$ for each source, we have determined the optimal model configuration based on the criterion of minimizing the BIC.
-As shown in the table, the source with an intrinsically elliptical morphology (Ext1) is best described by a COPL spectrum.
-The other two extended sources (Ext2 and Ext3) are both best fitted by a LogP spectrum combined with a Laplace spatial distribution.
+By selecting the model with the lowest $\Delta\text{BIC}$ for each source, we have determined the optimal model configuration based on the criterion of minimizing the BIC. $N_{\mathrm{par}}$ indicates the number of free parameter for each source's model.
+As shown in the table, the source with an intrinsically elliptical morphology (J1848-0146) is best described by a COPL spectrum.
+The other two extended sources (J1849-0000 and J1852-0002) are both best fitted by a LogP spectrum combined with a Laplace spatial distribution.

 After optimizing the models for these three extended sources, the GDE contribution in the region around $(l,b)=(33.96^{\circ}, 0.36^{\circ})$ were reduced compared to the initial pipeline result.
 We identified a region of residual emission with a significance of $\sim 4.5\sigma$, as shown in Figure~\ref{fig:residual_beforepsadd}.
 This emission is spatially coincident with 3HWC J1852+013 and 1LHAASO J1852+0050u, as shown in Table~\ref{tab:correspondings}.
-Given these counterparts and the significant residual, we tested the hypothesis of an additional point source at this hotspot, and detected a new source with a $\mathrm{TS} = 25.2$, exceeding the the threshold value of 25.
+Given these counterparts and the significant residual, we tested the hypothesis of an additional point source at this hotspot, and detected a new source with a $\mathrm{TS} = 25.2$, exceeding the threshold value of 25.
 Thus, we included this fourth source in our model.
 The final, complete model for the ROI is obtained by performing a final fit of all the parameters for all four sources.
 We verified that the inclusion of this additional source has a negligible impact on the best-fit parameters of the main source, HAWC J1849-0000, with variations remaining well within statistical uncertainties.